-At both March 31, 2021 and December 31, 2020, we had \$1,265 million of non-cumulative preferred stock issued and outstanding to HSBC North America.
+At both June 30, 2021 and December 31, 2020, we had \$1,265 million of non-cumulative preferred stock issued and outstanding to HSBC North America.
 See Note 18, "Preferred Stock," in our 2020 Form 10-K for additional details.

-15. Business Segments
+16. Business Segments

-We have four distinct business segments that we utilize for management reporting and analysis purposes, which are aligned with HSBC's global business strategy: Wealth and Personal Banking ("WPB") which was created in 2020 and is discussed further below, Commercial Banking ("CMB"), Global Banking and Markets ("GBM") and a Corporate Center ("CC").
+We have four distinct business segments that we utilize for management reporting and analysis purposes, which are aligned with HSBC's global business strategy: Wealth and Personal Banking ("WPB"), Commercial Banking ("CMB"), Global Banking and Markets ("GBM") and a Corporate Center ("CC").